Gusto Payroll Review

 Is Gusto Secure?

 Gusto is exceptionally transparent about its data, product, and application security protocols.
-The company uses Amazon Web Services (AWS) to host its servers, services, and databases, with primary infrastructure located in the AWS West region and a second physical location in the East.
-Gusto uses 256-bit SSL Encryption, firewalls, and multifactor authentification to protect customer data.
+The company uses Amazon Web Services (AWS) to host its servers, services, and databases, with its primary infrastructure located in the AWS West region and a second physical location in the East.
+Gusto uses 256-bit SSL Encryption, firewalls, and multifactor authentication to protect customer data.

 Here are some of Gusto’s notable security features: